Iowa teen’s 50-year-old cold case murder finally solved, police identify killer through DNA evidence

 Cedar Rapids police have identified Maureen Brubaker Farley’s killer as George M. Smith who died in 2013 at the age of 94.

-Two teenage boys found Farley’s body in a wooded ravine, in what is now Tait Cummins Park, on Sept.
+Two teenage boys found Farley’s body in a wooded ravine in what is now Tait Cummins Park, on Sept.
 24, 1971.
 She was partially clothed with no shoes.
-An autopsy report determined she had been hit in the head causing a skull fracture that caused her death and had been sexually assaulted.
+An autopsy report determined she had been sexually assaulted and struck in the head, causing a skull fracture that killed her.

 Farley’s mother, Mary Brubaker, long suspected Smith was responsible, having written to police six months after her daughter’s death.
 Smith was an acquaintance of Farley’s at the diner where she worked.
 He also worked at a liquor store near her apartment.